 - Design professional seals, when applicable, must appear on each sheet and be signed and dated by a North Carolina registered design professional.
 Contact the NC Board of Engineers or the NC Board of Architects to confirm that a design professional is registered in North Carolina

 - Plans and specifications must contain information on the technical properties of building materials when such properties are essential to show compliance with technical building codes.
 Code references used must be specific.
 See NCABC Vol 1A, 302.1

 Expected Processing Time

 - Approximately ten (10) business days, depending on the specific type of review.
 Subsequent reviews are based on the review type

 Plans that are ready for permit issuance but still waiting on contractor information will be kept at the Development Services Customer Service Center for up to six months.
 After six months, the plans will be discarded and the application will be voided.

 Plans that are not approved in between review cycles must be picked up at the Development Services Customer Service Center Records Center within 30 days after the last review.
 Unapproved plans will be discarded after 30 days.

 - Two fees are due with the submittal package.
-These are the Commercial Review fee for new buildings, change of use and additions that are 4,000 square feet or larger and the Land Disturbance (grading) review fee
+These are the Commercial Review fee for new buildings, change of use and additions, and the Land Disturbance (grading) review fee

 - All other permit fees are due when permits are ready for pickup